 That’s because it was like a conversation between the company and the person filling out the form.
 The copy made it clear why the questions were important for the user’s future interactions with the business.
 In short, they made the value of each field clear to the user.
 He knew that they were not asking for information that only benefits the company.
 But it’s information that benefits the user as well.

 And you know what’s even more impressive about this test?
 Every single person who answered the form filled out all the optional form fields.
 Every.
 Single.
 One.
-That’s because they knew that even though the fields were optional, it would make their interaction with the company easier later on.
+That’s because they knew that even though the input fields were optional, it would make their interaction with the company easier later on.
 This change in knowledge amplified by the copy made all the difference.